 No doubt about it.
 Equities have had a really bad start in 2016, as in historically bad.
-So I’m not surprised that several of my clients are asking about “going to cash.”
-Currently, cash is paying close to zero, but at least it is not negative, so why not cash out entirely?
-For several reasons, I say:
+So no doubt some people may be wondering why not cash out now?
+For several reasons, we say:

 We are in this for the long term.
 We are “portfolio investors,” as opposed to stock pickers and market timers, and we are constantly looking for good selling and buying opportunities.
 Over and over.
 For the long-term portfolio balance to work, we need the benefit of well-placed trades to add to total return, and we need to allow asset classes enough time to provide us with buying opportunities in choppy markets.
 Stocks and bonds, international and domestic, managed futures and hedge funds are all placed in your portfolio so they can play off of each other in various types of market environments.

 Here’s how it works: we buy a selection of asset classes, and we choose the managers we think are best-positioned to take advantage of opportunities in each class.
 Not individual stocks.
 Not specific sectors.
 We aren’t looking for the underappreciated gem or the quick-hit small caps.
 We buy into big broad slices of U.S. large and small caps, emerging and developed markets, natural resources, real estate, and managed futures and hedges in the form of index-style and actively managed mutual funds, a few master limited partnerships, and various exchange-traded funds (ETFs).
 The theory is that ongoing exposure to these asset classes reduces volatility and maximizes long-term returns since each segment tends to react differently to the same market event.